VaclavDedik/triager/README.md

 ### How to Configure the Application

-There is a python script "settings.py" in the "triager" directory (in the source root) where you can configure your application.
-At the very least, you should set the DEBUG value to False.
+There is a python script "settings.py" in the "triager" directory (in the source root).
+You should copy this file into some directory (e.g. wherever your STORAGE_FOLDER will be, see below) and set an environment variable TRIAGER_SETTINGS that points to the file, e.g. like this:

+    $ export TRIAGER_SETTINGS="/home/yourname/triager_data/settings.py"

+As for configuration in the file, at the very least, you should set the DEBUG value to False.
 You should also consider to change the values of STORAGE_FOLDER and LOG_DIR.
 It is a good idea to have the variables use environment variables by changing their values like this:

     STORAGE_FOLDER = os.environ['TRIAGER_DATA_DIR']